datamade/how-to/django/django-react-integration.md

 #### Bundle and load your component with `django-compressor`

-Finally, use the `compress` template tag provided by `django-compressor` and the `view.component` attribute to bundle and load your component as an external script.
+Finally, use the `compress` template tag provided by `django-compressor` to bundle and load your component as an external script.
+Since we set a `component` attribute on our `View` class in the section ["Define a view with a path to your component"](#define-a-view-with-a-path-to-your-component) above, we can make use of the fact that Django automatically exposes a `view` variable in template context to access the path to our component using the variable `view.component`.

 ```html
 {% load compress %}